Differentiation in P-minimal structures and a p-adic Local Monotonicity Theorem: Proofs of the main results

 \section{Proofs of the main results}

 We start with some observations on $P$-minimal functions.
-First, it is easy to see that the following lemma, which was originally proven by Denef \cite{denef-84} for semi-algebraic sets, is in fact valid for $P$-minimal structures in general. \begin{lemma}[Denef] Let $S \subseteq K^{m+q}$ be a set definable in a $P$-minimal structure $(K, \Lm)$.
+First, it is easy to see that the following lemma, which was originally proven by Denef \cite[Lemma 7.1]{denef-84} for semi-algebraic sets, is in fact valid for $P$-minimal structures in general. \begin{lemma}[Denef] Let $S \subseteq K^{m+q}$ be a set definable in a $P$-minimal structure $(K, \Lm)$.
 Let $\pi_m: K^{m+q} \to K^m$ denote the projection onto the first $m$ coordinates. \item Assume there exists $M \geq 1$ such that for all $y \in \pi_m(S)$, the fibers $\pi_{m}^{-1}(y)$ are nonempty and contain at most $M$ points.
 Then there exists a definable function $g: \pi_m(S) \to S$, such that $(\pi_m\circ g)(y)= y$ for all $y \in \pi_m(S)$. \end{lemma}

 One of the questions posed by Haskell and Macpherson in \cite{has-mac-97} was whether the assumption of definable Skolem functions could be eliminated from Remark 5.5 of their paper.
 Since they only needed Skolem functions for finite fibers of the same size, the result from Lemma \ref{denef} suffices.
-Therefore we have that:
+Therefore we have that: \begin{lemma} Let $f: X \subseteq K^n \to K$ be a function definable in a $P$-minimal structure $(K, \Lm)$.
+Let $Y$ be the set